taustation-fan/players-guide/README.md

 -> Vendors and then to your Inventory), store it (go to Market -> Storage, buy storage if you haven't yet and then to your Inventory), or drop them right from the Inventory.

+### Random Encounters in the Ruins

+In the Ruins you can also search for random encounters.
+Each search costs 5% Agility and Stamina each.
+When you find somebody, you can engage in combat with them (but you don't have to do so immediately; you can, for example, consume a ration or even retire to your hotel room first for some stats replenishment).

+Upon finding an opponent in the Ruins, you have 8 segments to fight them.

+When you win such a fight, you can loot the opponent, which tends to give you on the order of 1 to 50 credits, and you gain a reward.
+The reward is often a ration, but it can also be a piece of armoury or a weapon.

+You also gain experience from victorious combat, more so than from career tasks or side jobs.

+After finding an opponent, you cannot engage in another random encounter for the next 8 segments.

 ### Pursue a Career